PostgreSQL Configuration

 extensions that need to be available to most database sessions in the whole system

-(e.g. pg_stat_statements
+(e.g. pg_stat_statements).

-In CloudNativePG the shared_preload_libraries
+In CloudNativePG the shared_preload_libraries option is empty by

 default.
-Although you can override the content of shared_preload_libraries
+Although you can override the content of shared_preload_libraries,

 we recommend that only expert Postgres users take advantage of this option.